 Rogan josh was brought to Kashmir by the Mughals and is a dish that is centuries old.
 It is a staple of Kashmiri cuisine and is one of the main dishes of the Kashmiri feast called a wazwan.
 In its original form, it would have been made with mutton or more likely goat.
-If you can get goat, this is a good recipe to try it on.
+If you can get goat meat, this is a good recipe to try it on.
 You will need to extend the cooking time a little, as goat is tougher than lamb.
 It can also be drier so you may need to add some water during the main cooking period.

 It is also a restaurant staple.
 I would be surprised if I went into an Indian restaurant and it wasn’t on the menu.

 It is important to use Kashmiri chilli powder because of the colouring it gives and the mildness of its taste.
-You should also buy the reddest tomatoes you can, again to get the red colour.
+A good rogan josh has a distinctive red colour.

+You must be patient, and get the consistency right.
+It should be thick, with the gravy sticking to the meat.
 You should allow adequate time to marinate the lamb, so start on this at least the day before.

 for the marinade